Human Chorionic Gonadotropin (HCG) – Everything You Should Know About

 • The hCG tests should not be used as an individual marker to mark the commencement of pregnancy as the values greatly shift.

-hCG can be broken down into two different categories of hCG – quantitative hCG and qualitative hCG.
+• hCG can be broken down into two different categories of hCG – quantitative hCG and qualitative hCG.
 The quantitative hCG is also known as Beta hCG.
 As the name suggests, qualitative hCG is used to measure if there is any hCG in the blood.
 This differs from the quantitative hCG which is used to calculate the actual amount of hCG in the blood.

-Why is hCG Test Done?
+Why Is hCG Test Done?

-What is mIU/mL?
+What Is mIU/mL?

-mIU/mL is a commonly used measure to calculate the hCG levels within the blood, the technical term for this measure is Milli International Units Per Milliliter.
+mIU/mL is a commonly used measure to calculate the hCG levels within the blood; the technical term for this measure is Milli International Units Per Milliliter.
 This unit is one of the most commonly accepted measures by scientists, doctors and pharmacologists alike.
-This unit considered to be one-thousandth of one full unit.
+This unit is considered to be one-thousandth of one full unit.

-Types of hCG Blood Tests
+Types of HCG Blood Tests

 As mentioned above, there are two ways to perform a test for hCG, a blood test and a urine test.
 The hCG blood tests can be broken down into two types of tests as well, the hCG quantitative test and hCG qualitative test.